 What’s more, mental health and productivity deteriorate significantly as a result of a poor manager.
 And according to another study, rising absenteeism levels.
 Enough reasons to do something about poor management once and for all.

-So, what are the signs of a bad manager?
+So, what are the signs of a bad boss or manager?

 Are you or do you have a bad boss?
 If so, you may well recognize one or more of the telltale signs below: